scalagwt/scalagwt.github.com/ide/index.md

 After opening it in a browser it takes a while to finish loading.
 After that, you should be able to click on a button and see the message.

-For inspiration what you can do check out this video: http://www.youtube.com/watch?v=w1nluQmkE8g
+For inspiration what you can do check out [this video](http://www.youtube.com/watch?v=w1nluQmkE8g).